hypertrack/ridesharing-ios/README.md

-# Build ridesharing driver & rider apps using HyperTrack SDK
+# Build ridesharing driver & rider apps using HyperTrack SDKs

 <p align="center">👉 <a href="https://github.com/hypertrack/ridesharing-android">Looking for the Android version?</a></p>